| Story GearCollapse created by Michael Newman |

 Lower strut shaft showing bend in shaft.
 The bend causes high friction on the parts with seals.
 One consequence of the gear collapse was that the lower shaft of the strut got bent likely from the weight of the plane resting on the wheel that was displaced to the side after the failure.

 Shaft parts showing the order of assembly.
 Note that to remove the upper and lower ring it is necessary to drive out a locking pin that is not obvious.
+Once the pins are removed the ends can be unscrewed from the shaft.
+They are sealed on with loctite so they are a bit stiff to unscrew.

 This tab is on a strut that was purchased for parts.
 The weld is clearly substandard, there is little penetration of the weld into the tab and also little penetration into the strut itself.